 Over the course of the program, CEVforBC™ has supported the addition of more than 5,000 clean energy vehicles in BC.

 British Columbia, Ontario and Quebec account for 95 per cent of all electric vehicles sold and their popularity is only rising.
 In 2016, new electric vehicle sales totaled 11,000 (a 56 per cent increase from 2015).
-According to Cleantech Information and Communications Technology company, FleetCarma, both Quebec and B.C. see EV sales representing 1.2 per cent of their respectable new vehicle sales.
-In fact, B.C. led EV sales in the country in March, 2017 by hitting four per cent of all passenger car sales.
+According to Cleantech Information and Communications Technology company, FleetCarma, both Quebec and B.C. see EV sales representing over 6 per cent of their respectable new vehicle sales.

 CEVforBC™ encourages the adoption of new, clean energy vehicles.
-B.C. residents, businesses, non-profit organizations and local government organizations who purchase or lease qualifying new vehicles, are eligible for up to $5,000 off the final vehicle price for qualifying new battery electric, fuel-cell electric, and plug-in hybrid electric vehicles and up to $6,000 for a hydrogen fuel cell vehicle.
+B.C. residents, businesses, non-profit organizations and local government organizations who purchase or lease qualifying new vehicles, are eligible for up to $3,000 off the final vehicle price for qualifying new battery electric, and up to $1,500 for a plug-in hybrid electric vehicle.

 The CEV Program will run until March 31, 2020 or until funds are exhausted (whichever comes first).